Fijian Crested Iguana

 Check out Australia Zoo’s Fijian Crested Iguana!

 Australia Zoo is thrilled to introduce you to the critically endangered Fijian crested iguana!
-These spectacular reptiles can be spotted out and about with our Wandering Wildlife Team and in our very own Reptile House.
+These spectacular reptiles can be spotted exploring their home in our very own Robert’s Reptile House.

 The crested iguana is endemic to Fiji.
 They were originally found throughout 14 Fijian islands, but, today are restricted to just three!
 Alarmingly, 98% of all remaining individuals (less than 6,000) are living on just one island.

 These gorgeous reptiles prefer to live amongst dry forests and in coastal areas and will spend the majority of their time in the trees, rarely coming down to the ground.
-They perfectly camouflage amongst the trees with their vibrant emerald green and black-outlined, white stripes.
+They perfectly camouflage amongst the trees with their vibrant, emerald green and black-outlined, white stripes.
 Crikey, they are beautiful!
-Crested iguanas are omnivores, feeding on fruits, leaves, flowers and shoots as well enjoying insects from time to time.
+Crested iguanas are herbivorous, feeding on fruits, leaves, flowers and shoots.

 300 - 350 grams